Dechantg/Decision-Maker/planning/page-layouts.md

         1 - least favourable option
   when a voter submits their poll - admin/creator is notified via email page refreshes to display current results - and time left
-      - no added information of (who/how many are left to vote, or total people asked to vote)
+      - no added information of (who/how many are left to vote, or total people asked to vote)?
+        - or should display such information

       MAYBES:
         title of poll